Institute of Development Policy

 The Institute of Development Policy (IOB) at the University of Antwerp brings together like-minded individuals from across the world who share your concerns and aspirations.

 In the Advanced Master of Governance and Development, you'll explore the relationship between governance and conflict, learn to critically analyze governance challenges, and gain the skills to conduct research on governance challenges at different levels.
-You'll also engage in current debates about global development, and leave the program equipped with a deep understanding of how governance contributes to sustainable development.
+You'll also engage in current debates about global development, and leave the programme equipped with a deep understanding of how governance contributes to sustainable development.

 About the programme